Join Our FREE Live Webinar

 It’s important to understand that you are the principal buyer of the transaction and you are selling the equitable interest in the contract to another buyer.
 You are not selling the actual property itself for a commission like a real estate agent does.

-It’s wise to be cognizant that you will most likely come across people who think that an assignment of contract is illegal.
+It’s wise to be cognizant that you will most likely come across people who think that the assignment of a contract is illegal.
 In these situations you’ll have to educate them on how real estate assignment contracts work.

 This is another reason why you want to have a great real estate attorney on your team who can explain the legality of assigning and wholesaling to anyone you’re working with.